-Tips To Maintain Healthy Relationship Between Husband And Wife During Pregnancy:
+Tips To Maintain Healthy Relationship Between Husband And Wife During Pregnancy

 There are ways you can nurture your relationship even during pregnancy days when your body and mind are going through various changes.
 You two can put some efforts in keeping the romance and the spark alive and be there for each other.
 Some of the ideas that can work to your advantage in such a situation are:

-1. Modify Your Routines:
+1. Modify your routines

-It often happens that the expecting mother ends up paying more attention to the baby growing inside than on her husband.
+It often happens that the expecting mother ends up paying more attention to the baby growing inside of her than on her husband.
 Give time to your partner and honor the relationship that you share.
 In this way, he will not end up feeling insecure about his importance and also not assume that the baby will change your relationship with him.

-Ways In Which Pregnancy Can Change The Relationship Dynamics:
+Ways In Which Pregnancy Can Change The Relationship Dynamics

-Common and Expected Couple Fights During Pregnancy:
+Common and Expected Couple Fights During Pregnancy

-The frequent mood swings, the lack of communication and the absence of the understanding for each other that you once shared can result in every day bickering and fights with your partner, making you doubt the very relationship.
+The frequent mood swings, the lack of communication and the absence of the understanding for each other that you once shared can result in everyday bickering and fights with your partner, making you doubt the very relationship.
 Here are a few reasons that might lead to a fight with your husband and some expert tips on how to deal with the situation and salvage your relationship:

-1. Naming The Child:
+1. Naming the child

 The Problem: The decision of naming your baby can be very tricky, and it has the possibility of ending up in a heated debate.
 Your partner may not agree with your idea of naming the baby after your grandmother or giving him some rare and unique name, as your partner has already taken out the top ten lists of baby names, and you two end up having a huge argument about it.

-2. Lack Of Attention:
+2. Lack of attention

 The Problem: During pregnancy, you can become vulnerable and completely insecure about your partner.
 At times, you may feel he is not giving you the attention you deserve or the care that is required.
-Trifle issues such as missing appointments with your OB by him can create turmoil between you two for no reason at all.
+Minor issues such as missing appointments with your OB by him can create turmoil between you two for no reason at all.

-4. Money Matters:
+4. Money matters

-5. Interference From Family:
+5. Interference from family

-The Problem: You may have a great rapport with your in-laws and the extended family after marriage but pregnancy could change the equation.
+The Problem: You may have a great rapport with your in-laws and the extended family after marriage but pregnancy could change the relationship.
 It could be the same for your husband if your parents are interfering too much in your affairs.

-The Solution: It is essential to understand that you and your partner are going to be parents, so the decisions need to be taken by you two.
+The Solution: It is essential to understand that you and your partner are going to be parents, so the decisions need to be made/decided by you two.
 Support from your families is necessary and you can always welcome their advice, as long as they are not hurting your psyche or the relationship with your husband.
 There is no reason for you to be rude to them.
 Talk to your partner if you think the interference has gone too far to tolerate.

-Fighting And Arguing With Your Spouse Harms The Baby:
+Fighting And Arguing With Your Spouse Harms The Baby

 Depression or anxiety caused by stress for extended periods of time can affect the gestation period and may lead to pre-term labor in several cases.
-The sudden mood swings and constant irritation can also hamper the absorption of nutrients in the body of the mother and the baby leading, to further complications and poor health of the baby.
+The sudden mood swings and constant irritation can also hamper the absorption of nutrients in the body of the mother and the baby leading to further complications and poor health of the baby.

 Excessive stress levels can also result in high blood pressure, hormonal imbalance in the body and miscarriage.
-Elevated levels of anxiety lead to events of postpartum depression which is detrimental to the health of the mother and the well-being of the child at the same time.
+Elevated levels of anxiety can lead to events of postpartum depression which is detrimental to the health of the mother and the well-being of the child at the same time.

 How did you deal with your relationships during pregnancy?
 You may share your suggestions and information in the comments section.
 We would love to know more from you.